 Mute operates pre-fader, thus mutes all currently active routings of the channel.
 As soon as any Mute button is pressed, the Mute Master button lights up in the Quick Access area.
-With this all selected mutes can be switched off and on again.
+It allows to switch all selected mutes off and on again.
 You can comfortably make mute-groups or activate and deactivate several Mutes simultaneously.

 The same holds true for the Solo and the Solo Master buttons.
 As with conventional mixing desks, Solo operates only for the output defined as Monitor Main, as a solo-in-place, post fader.
 As soon as one Solo button is pressed, the Solo Master button lights up in the Quick Access area.
-With this all selected Solos can be switched off and on again.
+It allows to switch all selected Solos off and on again.
 You can comfortably make solo-groups or activate and deactivate several Solos simultaneously.